 My personal and professional experience make me believe that core muscle function is the same as any other body part.
-A small factor in us as a whole.
+A small part of the whole.
 We should train it in functional way to help us do exactly what it is that we want to do.
-In sport this may be using part of our core muscles as part of the whole to co-ordinate movement for swimming, running, shot put, javelin but there are so many more muscles that are involved in these movements.
+In sport this may be using part of our core muscles as part of the whole co-ordinated movement for swimming, running, shot put, javelin but there are so many more muscles that are involved in these movements.
 Why just train the core in isolation?

 The same for people in pain.
 By all mean try core exercises to remedy your low back pain but that isn’t working, especially if it’s been worse since you started, do something different.
 Walking more as pain allows would be a good start.
 Relaxation breathing would be another.